 Appendix P Sizing of Water Piping System.
 Appendix P provides two recognized methods for sizing the water service and water distribution piping for a building.
 The method under Section AP103 provides friction loss diagrams that require the user to “plot” points and read values from the diagrams in order to perform the required calculations and necessary checks.
 This method is the most accurate of the two presented in this appendix.
 The method under Section AP201 is known to be conservative; however, very few calculations are necessary in order to determine a pipe size that satisfies the flow requirements of any application.

 Appendix Q ICC International Residential Code Electrical Provisions/National Electrical Code Cross Reference.
-This cross reference allows the code user to trace the code sections in Chapters 34 through 43 back to their source: the National Electrical Code.
-See the introduction to Chapter 34 for more information on the relationship between Part VIII of this code and the NEC, NFPA 70.
+This appendix provided a cross reference that allowed the code user to trace the code sections in Chapters 34 through 43 back to their source: the National Electrical Code.
+This appendix is no longer provided.

 Appendix R Light Straw-Clay Construction.
 This appendix regulates the use of light straw-clay as a construction material.
 It is limited in application to nonbearing wall infill systems.